spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v1/handling-events/using-projectors.md

 ## Registering projectors

+Projectors can be registered in the `projectors` key of the `event-projectors` config file.

-Projectors must be added to the `EventProjectionist`.
+Alternatively you can add them to the `EventProjectionist`.
 This can be done anywhere, but typically you would do this in an ServiceProvider of your own.

 ```php
 namespace App\Providers;